NicholasPerell/NicholasPerell/README.md

 ## Ahoy there! 👋

+I'm a junior software developer & game programmer working at Virtual Maker.
+I use  Svelte, TypeScript, C#, Unity, and TailwindCSS.
-I'm a game programmer who excels in communication, technical research, and planning.
-I collaborate intentionally with my team to give players an experience that communicates a sense of care was put behind it.
-Focus on AI, systems, and gameplay programming.
+I collaborate intentionally with my team to give users an experience that communicates a sense of care was put behind it.
+Focus on game AI, UI, systems, and gameplay programming.
 Well-versed in narrative structure, management, and writing.

 [![NicholasPerell's GitHub stats](https://github-readme-stats.vercel.app/api?username=NicholasPerell)](https://github.com/anuraghazra/github-readme-stats)